 ' Jill Hucklesby proves herself to be a writer of books for teens worthy of comparision with the biggest names in children's literature.
 Samphire Song is one of the great horse stories of recent times ...'
 Egmont

-My four books for young teens, Deeper Than Blue, Last Kiss of the Butterfly, If I Could Fly and Samphire Song have collectively been nominated for fourteen awards and are published in several languages.
+My four books for teens, Deeper Than Blue, Last Kiss of the Butterfly, If I Could Fly and Samphire Song have collectively been nominated for fourteen awards and are published in several languages.
 Deeper Than Blue won the 1066 Schools' Book Award in 2008 and Le Prix Vendee Lire in France in 2014.
 If I Could fly was nominated for the Waterstone's Children's Book Award in 2011.

 I have run creative writing workshops at schools, colleges, libraries, bookshops and at major literary festivals, including Hay-on-Wye and Brighton.

 I live near the sea in East Sussex with my family and Max, the retriever.